montclair-datascience/montclair-datascience.github.io/_news/announcement_6.md

 ---------------------------------------------------

-On an added note, here is some more info...
+Here is some more info...

 General Chair: Professor Kenneth T V Grattan OBE (Officer of the Order of the British Empire) FREng, Royal Academy of Engineering – George Daniels Professor of Scientific Instrumentation, City, University of London, London, UK